As the name says on the box, ProWritingAid truly is a pro writing aid.

 But ProWritingAid starts at only $70.00 a year and even less for longer subscriptions.

-If you are a student or work in education, there is a 20% discount available for you.
+If you are a student or work in education, there is a 20% discount available for you on the Prowritingaid cost.
 Scroll to the bottom of the pricing page for details about how to claim your deduction.

 Scrivener and Google Docs integration